-The cost of all music lessons is £178.00 per term (September 2017) for a 30-minute lesson based on 30 lessons over the year.
-The cost is reviewed each January.
+The cost of all music lessons is £189.00 (September 2019) for a 30-minute lesson based on 30 lessons over the year.
 The age at which your child can start certain instruments is entirely dependent on your child’s size.
 Our music staff will advise you accordingly.

 We cannot always guarantee immediate places for all pupils and specific teachers.
 You will be informed of availability; otherwise your child’s name will be entered onto a waiting list.
 If your name is already on the waiting list for any music/drama lessons, you will obviously be allocated the first available slots.

 We offer a trial lesson period for those wishing to try out a musical instrument.
 If after starting the lessons your child does not wish to continue by the end of the half term in which they started, then the full terms’ lesson fee will be credited on your next invoice.
 You must write to the office before the half term starts, with your intentions.

 Please note at all other times it is necessary to give a half-term notice to discontinue lessons.

 This notice should be sent, in writing to firstname.lastname@example.org

 There are two informal concerts each term and both of them are open to pupils from the Lower and Upper School to perform in.